AdamWilsonLabEDU/SpatialDataScience/Project.md

 ## Description

+The final project will consist of a poster-length report summarizing your analysis.
+You can do this in either of two formats:

+1. An academic poster
+2. An informal 'infographic' with background information

-The final project will consist of a multipart figure that tells a story.
-You can do this as a traditional academic poster or in a more informal 'infographic' style.
-The figure will be uploaded to UBlearns as a PDF along with the underlying R source code used to create the graphics.
+The project will be uploaded to UBlearns as a PDF along with the underlying R source code.
 The topic can be related to the student’s research interests or a separate topic.

 ### Requirements

-1. The graphic(s) must include data from at least two sources that were integrated/merged using R.
+1. The project must include data from at least two sources that were integrated/merged using R.
 2. The underlying data must be publically accessible via the web and downloaded within the R/Rmd script.
 If you want to use your own data, you must make it available on a website (e.g. [Figshare](figshare.org)) so that others are able to re-run your code.
 2. The graphic should convey at least three (and preferably four) dimensions of information (e.g.  latitude, longitude, time, and one more)

 Complete submissions will include:

 1. Title (<25 words)
-2. Abstract/Summary (~250 words)
-3. Extended caption (~ 1-2 pages)
-    * Introduction with description of the question/problem
-    *	Methods description
-    * Data description
-    * Interpretation and discussion of figure(s)
-    * Any references
+2. Introduction  [~ 200 words]
+3. Materials and methods [~ 200 words]
+4. Results [~200 words]
+5. Conclusions [~200 words]
+6. References

 ## Formatting